gura-lang/gura/doc/language-manual/02-Syntax.md

 A string literal prefixed by `b` would be treated as a sequence of binary data instead of character code.

+A string literal prefixed by `e` would be treated as a string that may contain embedded scripts written in a manner for the template engine.

 A string literal can also be appended by a suffix symbol that has been registered in Suffix Manager.
 There's no built-in suffix for string literals.